MobilityData/gbfs/gbfs.md

 Historical data, including station details and ride data is to be provided by a more compact specification designed specifically for such archival purposes.
 The data in the specification contained in this document is intended for consumption by clients intending to provide real-time (or semi-real-time) transit advice and is designed as such.

 ## Versioning
-The version of the GBFS documentation in which a feed is encoded is declared in all file headers.
+The version of the GBFS specification to which a feed conforms is declared in the `version` field in all files.
 See [Output Format](#output-format).

 GBFS Best Practice defines that:

-* _GBFS producers_ should provide an endpoint that conforms to the current long term support (LTS) branch and the latest release branch (within 3 months of release).
+_GBFS producers_ should provide endpoints that conform to both the current specification long term support (LTS) branch as well as the latest release branch within at least 3 months of a new spec `MAJOR` or `MINOR` version release.
 See [specification versioning](README.md#specification-versioning)

-* _GBFS consumers_ should, at a minumum, consume the current LTS branch.
+_GBFS consumers_ should, at a minumum, support the current LTS branch.
 It highly recommended that GBFS consumers support later releases.

-Default GBFS feed URLs, e.g. `https://www.example.com/data/gbfs.json` or `https://www.example.com/data/fr/system_information.json` should direct consumers to the feed encoded according to the current LTS documentation branch.
+Default GBFS feed URLs, e.g. `https://www.example.com/data/gbfs.json` or `https://www.example.com/data/fr/system_information.json` must direct consumers to the feed that conforms to the current LTS documentation branch.

 ## Files